allegro/allegro.tech/_posts/2015-03-30-is-overmocking-bad.md

 }
 ```

-This test is more reliable because it uses embedded cassandra and client that doesn’t mock anything.
+This test is more reliable because it uses embedded cassandra and a client that doesn’t mock anything.
 You can think of
 it like an integration test, but for me it’s just a test that does its job.
-In this example we start service before every
+In this example we start the service before every
-test and shutdown after.
-Whole communication is working as in real environment so you can find your bugs much easier
+test and shut it down afterwards.
+Whole communication is working as in a real environment so you can find your bugs much easier
 and much faster.

 So what should you do with overmocking?
 In my opinion it’s a sign that you should take a closer look at your
 application design because something might be going in the wrong direction.
 Don’t mock anything.
 Use embedded version of
-anything you need and stub rest services.
-Don’t mock rest clients.
-Everything that you need, should start and shutdown
+anything you need and stub [REST](http://en.wikipedia.org/wiki/Representational_state_transfer) services.
+Don’t mock [REST](http://en.wikipedia.org/wiki/Representational_state_transfer) clients.
+Everything you need, should start and shut
-inside your tests.
+down inside your tests.

-Few tools we use as test stubs:
+Several tools we use for stubbing:
-For embedded mongo we use [fongo](https://github.com/fakemongo/fongo).
+⋅⋅* For embedded mongo we use [fongo](https://github.com/fakemongo/fongo).
-For embedded cassandra we use [achilles](https://github.com/doanduyhai/Achilles).
+⋅⋅* For embedded cassandra we use [achilles](https://github.com/doanduyhai/Achilles).
-For stubbing rest service we use [wiremock](http://wiremock.org).
+⋅⋅* For stubbing [REST](http://en.wikipedia.org/wiki/Representational_state_transfer) service we use [wiremock](http://wiremock.org).
-For activeMq we use [embedded broker](http://activemq.apache.org/how-do-i-embed-a-broker-inside-a-connection.html).
+⋅⋅* For activeMq we use [embedded broker](http://activemq.apache.org/how-do-i-embed-a-broker-inside-a-connection.html).